Junemo-hub/CS50_Final_Project/README.md

 - **Chart-based results**
   Scores are visualized in a compact donut chart so users can quickly see how they did in each category.

-- **(WIP) Score history**
-  I'm working on saving past results so users can track how their scores change over time.

 ---